 †On early departures the Jacobite Steam Train does not operate and we make this excursion using Scotrail's scheduled service.

-Please Note: For departure SHS1835 you will make the trip from Fort William to Mallaig by Scotrail.
+†Please Note: For departure SHS1835 the Jacobite Steam Train is not available for the journey, you will make the trip from Fort William to Mallaig by a Scotrail scheduled service.

 Please Note: For departures SHS1827a, SHS1828a & SHS1830a you will stay in the Macdonald Drumossie Hotel in Inverness.